Los Angeles DUI Lawyer Near Me

 With a felony DUI conviction, your license may be revoked for up to 5 years.

 It may be possible to obtain a restricted license to drive to/from work and alcohol treatment.
+Drunk driving charges are rarely easy to navigate which is why we recommend calling a Los Angeles DUI lawyer near you.

 Criminal DUI Penalties in Los Angeles